 Become a Friend, The Second World War Experience Centre in the near Leeds in UK exists to document the life in those times of anyone who lived through the 1939-1945 years.
 Click the SWWEC »

 Our Wartime History WWII Timeline section aims to provide a rich and varied source of information on the various campaigns fought during World War Two and the dates on which they took place, as well »

 The Journal of the Second World War Experience Centre is dedicated to the international rescue, preservation and study of the evidence of the individual in the circumstance of war »

 News and Notices

-A UK registered Charity which exists to collect and encourage access to the personal testimony of men and women who lived through the years of the Second World War and the promote the use of this material for education.SWWEC- Archive of WWII Memories –
+A UK registered Charity which exists to collect and encourage access to the personal testimony of men and women who lived through the years of the Second World War and to promote the use of this material for education.SWWEC- Archive of WWII Memories –

 Collect and conserve memories and materials relating to the WWII period and the personal testimony of those who lived through it.
 Ensure that different audiences have the opportunity to share and learn from the personal recollections conserved in the collection here – enhancing the possibilities by digitising the material and providing access via the internet to the widest possible audience